Knowledge Exchange projects

 HELP (Health Enhancing Lifestyle Programme) Hampshire Stroke Clinic

-HELP is a community-based exercise and education programme for patients who have suffered from strokes or Transient Ischaemic Attacks (TIAs), from the Hampshire area.
+The HELP Hampshire Stroke Clinic is a community-based exercise and education programme for patients from the Hampshire area who have suffered from strokes or Transient Ischaemic Attacks (TIAs).
 Currently, only wealthy patients are able to attend private neurophysiotherapy sessions after being discharged.
 This initiative therefore aims to offer such opportunities to those individuals who cannot afford these treatments, to help with the debilitating physical/cognitive/social post-stroke effects.
-Find out more about HELP Hampshire

 Artificial Intelligence and Algorithms within Criminal Justice

-Principal Investigator: Marion Oswald, Senior Fellow of Knowledge Exchange and Director, Centre for Information Rights
+Project lead: Marion Oswald, Senior Fellow of Knowledge Exchange and Founding Director, Centre for Information Rights

 Now completed, this project aimed to build upon existent and ongoing research/KE into the potential impact of introducing machine learning algorithmic support tools into criminal justice decision-making.